Centrifugal fan: Speed control

-Fan speed for modern fans is done through Variable Frequency Drives that directly control the motors speed, ramping up and down the speed of the motor to different airflows.
+Fan speed for modern fans is done through Variable Frequency Drives that directly control the motor speed, ramping up and down the speed of the motor to different airflows.
 The amount of air moved is non-linear with the motor speed, and must be individually balanced for each fan installation.
 Typically this is done at time of install by testing and balancing contractors, although some modern systems directly monitor airflow with instruments near the outlet, and can use the feedback to vary the motor speed.

 Older fan installations would use inlet or outlet vanes - metal flaps that could be adjusted open and closed on the outlet of the fan.
 As the vanes closed they would raise the pressure and lower the airflow from the fan.
 This is less efficient than a VFD, as the VFD directly reduces electricity used by the fan motor, while vanes worked with a constant motor speed.